taktsun/dissimilarity-for-ESM-data/README.md

 ## Why is there NA/NaN?
 In general,
 - NA is due to missing data
+	- so the first observation of a person will always return NA for successive difference because there is no previous observation to compare with
 - NaN is due to division by zero, brought by zero values in all variables

 Let's denote the moment of interest as *t* .